 1980s - College counseling centers expanded counseling services for eating disorders.
 Celebrities started speaking out about their own eating disorders (Diana, Princess of Wales).
 Some treatment practices that are still used today (refeeding, talk therapy) were used with patients.

 1980 - The Diagnostic and Statistical Manual of Mental Disorders (DSM-III) added an eating disorders section including anorexia.

 1983 - Karen Carpenter died of heart failure — likely linked to anorexia — increasing awareness of eating disorders in the public eye.

 1987 - The DSM-III-R listed bulimia as a separate eating disorder for the first time.
 The American Psychiatric Association mentioned binge eating in the Diagnostic and Statistical Manual of Mental Disorders (DSM).
 It was listed as a feature of bulimia.

 1994 - The American Psychiatric Association again mentioned binge eating in the DSM-4.
 It was listed as a feature of “eating disorder not otherwise specified” (EDNOS).

-2013 – Binge eating disorder is recognized as its own disorder in the DSM-5.
-For the first time, people are able to get treatment for this disorder and have it covered by insurance.
+21st Century - In 2013, Binge eating disorder is recognized as its own disorder in the DSM-5.
+For the first time, people can get treatment for this disorder and have it covered by insurance.